Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 ## MCU Connection Issue

-- If you're having trouble connecting your printer to Klipper, connect in SSH then enter the following command to retrieve the motherboard serial USB:
+- If you're having trouble connecting your printer to Klipper, connect in SSH then enter the following command to retrieve the motherboard USB serial:
 ```
 ls /dev/serial/by-id/*
 ```